-It’s also key to understand that keywords which generate sales tend to have a higher cost, because their value is recognised by competitors in the market who are willing to bid more for them.
+It’s also key to understand that keywords which generate sales tend to have a higher cost because their value is recognised by competitors in the market who are willing to bid more for them.
 Conversely, cheap traffic is usually cheap for a reason: in most cases, it won’t result in converted sales.
-This means bidding enough for your ad to appear for high yielding keyword searches.
+This means bidding enough for your ad to appear for high-yielding keyword searches.

 3. Ad content

-It’s also got to clearly present what you’re selling using simple, easy to understand language, so that the customer knows what to expect when they click on your ad and that they will get the information they desire.
+It’s also got to clearly present what you’re selling using simple, easy-to-understand language so that the customer knows what to expect when they click on your ad and that they will get the information they desire.

 4. Landing pages

 Once a searcher has clicked on your ad, if your landing page is unclear or inaccurate, your typical customer will click ‘back’ and try one of your competitors instead.
-First, this means having a landing page that addresses the need of the searcher who clicks your ad: if the potential customer arrives on your homepage and has to navigate to find what they’re looking for, they are likely to lose patience and bounce.
+First, this means having a landing page that addresses the need of the searcher who clicks your ad: if the potential customer arrives on your homepage and has to navigate to find what they’re looking for, they will likely lose patience and bounce.

 5. Checkout process

-Collecting data during the process can be useful for marketing but if you insist on making customers create an account at the checkout, certainly make sure that they don’t have to respond to a confirmation e-mail before they can buy.
-Often, their reaction will simply be to give up or go elsewhere.
+Collecting data during the process can be useful for marketing, but if you insist on making customers create an account at the checkout, certainly make sure that they don’t have to respond to a confirmation e-mail before they can buy.
+Often, their reaction will be to give up or go elsewhere.

 6. Quality Score

 The Quality Score is a Google judgement on the quality of your search ads.
-Ranked from 1 lowest to 10 highest, it’s based on expected click-through rate, ad relevance and the landing page experience so in this way it’s a combination of some of the previously mentioned points.
+Ranked from 1 lowest to 10 highest, it’s based on expected click-through rate, ad relevance and the landing page experience, so in this way, it’s a combination of some of the previously mentioned points.

-A low Quality Score not only presents itself as a low rank for your ad compared to the competition, but Google will also charge you a higher cost per click.
+A low-Quality Score not only presents itself as a low rank for your ad compared to the competition, but Google will also charge you a higher cost per click.
 Even if you still get clicks and sales, the more you pay will reduce your profit.

-The good news is that the changes you make to increase your Quality Score, at least as far as your landing page and user experience is concerned, will also help improve your organic search engine optimisation.
+The good news is that the changes you make to increase your Quality Score, at least as far as your landing page and user experience are concerned, will also help improve your organic search engine optimisation.
 To find out more about Quality Score, read here.

-7. Google’s automated processes holding you back?
+7. Is Google’s automated processes holding you back?

 8. Is your market offer right?

-You’ve got to aim for a high Quality Score, compelling ads and a great website, but a fundamental aspect will always be the quality and relevance of your products.
+You’ve got to aim for a high-Quality Score, compelling ads and a great website, but a fundamental aspect will always be the quality and relevance of your products.